Check out the information below for advice on how to manage grassland for alpacas here in the UK.

 Do I need to cut the grass?

-Alpacas can starve in long grass as they find it difficult to eat and provides low nutritional value, so the grass will need to be cut as required (also known as topping).
-Aim to maintain the grass at 4cm to 6cm in height.
+Alpacas can find it difficult to eat excessively long grass and it provides low nutritional value, so the grass will need to be cut as and when required (also known as topping).
 It is also good practice to remove brambles, conkers and thistles to avoid this getting stuck in their fleeces and causing irritation and/or inability to use the fleece after shearing.

 Do alpacas need other food besides grass?